Awesome story about one of our graduates!

 Service to country is the main reason I joined, but I also knew that the Army would develop me as a person and give me the skills and opportunities I needed to be successful in life.
 I realized that with the Army I would be able to develop myself as a leader and scholar.
 I became a health care professional and a college graduate.
 I led a Medical Platoon in combat and helped develop Iraqi health care facilities.
 I directed logistics operations for a 296-bed Combat Support Hospital and Commanded an 84-bed Hospital Unit Surgical; all this within the first five years after college.
 There is no other organization in the world that will give someone so young and relatively inexperienced these opportunities.
 In addition to my regular leadership duties, I was able to continue in the noble art of the Paratrooper and became a Jumpmaster, leading Airborne Operations and instilling confidence in young Paratroopers.
 No other aspect of my career has been so rewarding.
 It is an unbelievable feeling to reach an assembly area in the middle of nowhere in pitch black darkness and realize that every soul on the ground with you is safe and healthy because of your ability and skill as a Jumpmaster.

-I came to Quillen for many reasons.
-First and foremost because this is home for me and Quillen has become part of my extended family.
+I went to Quillen for many reasons.
+First and foremost because it was home for me and Quillen has become part of my extended family.
 The faculty care about producing world class physicians and their enthusiasm for our education shows in all that they do.
 Quillen is unmatched in its quality of instruction, its culture of cooperation and caring, and its ability to train compassionate physicians who will continue to serve.

 Vanessa L. Canter, Military Spouse